You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 Bringing trainers to you can be more cost-effective than sending staff out.

-At Simpson Wreford LLP we can advise businesses in the Royal Arsenal area on many aspects of business life.
+At Simpson Wreford we can advise businesses in the Royal Arsenal area on many aspects of business life.
 Here are some suggestions for cost-effective staff training...

 Employers these days are bombarded with invitations to send employees on external training courses for anything from standard office software to project management skills.